danikaze/electron-tsx-app/README.md

 # electron-tsx-app

-An Electron application with React and TypeScript
+> An Electron application supporting ESM with React and TypeScript

+Check the [docs](./docs/README.md) for more details on usage.

 ## Features